for Cold Climate Housing and much more

 The inventor of the system is the Waterloo Biofliter System from Rockwood, Ontario.
 This installation was done by Malloy Enterprises in Ontario.

-Keywords: Septic System, Cottage, Environmental, Toilets, Alternative, Plumbing
+Keywords: Septic System, Cottage, Environmental, Alternative, Toilets, Plumbing

 Article 1415